Adding cauliflower to your pancake recipe can make a delicious, fluffy cauliflower pancake. The added nutrients you’ll give your kids are a bonus!

 Some of the best ideas for this blog come from you, the readers.
-When I made hamburger pancakes a few days ago, Jenny P MD, MPH left a comment that they love to add cauliflower to their pancakes to make them extra fluffy!
+When I made hamburger pancakes a while ago, Jenny P MD, MPH left a comment that they love to add cauliflower to their pancakes to make them extra fluffy!
 I knew my kids would eat these too, as anything that looks like a pancake gets eaten around here.

 Cauliflower, considered a cruciferous vegetable, is a great food to add to your children’s diet: